albinkempe/fruit-seller/README.md

-# Skill
+# Furhat Fruit Seller Skill
-Template skill

 ## Description
-This is a skill template, see [the docs](https://docs.furhat.io/skills/#the-contents-of-a-skill) for a breakdown of the content.
-For more example skills go to [our Github](https://github.com/FurhatRobotics/)
+This is a furhat fruit seller skill.

 ## Usage
 Max number of users is set to: 2